zgicg/application-services/components/support/ffi/README.md

 [![Docs](https://docs.rs/ffi-support/badge.svg)](https://docs.rs/ffi-support)

-This crate implements a support library to simplify implementing the patterns that the [mozilla/application-services](https://github.com/mozilla/application-services) repository uses for it's "Rust Component" FFI libraries, which are used to share Rust code
+This crate implements a support library to simplify implementing the patterns that the [mozilla/application-services](https://github.com/mozilla/application-services) repository uses for its "Rust Component" FFI libraries, which are used to share Rust code

 In particular, it can assist with the following areas: